 If you’re not comfortable on Facebook, YouTube, or Instagram, you can still work as an influencer on networks like:

 - SnapChat: Similar to Instagram, you’ll need a large and engaged following to make money on this platform.

 - TikTok: Formerly Music.ly, TikTok is quickly growing as a viable way for influencers to make money from their short videos.

-- Twitter: Although not as popular as other platforms, you can use sponsored tweets and affiliate links to make money as an influencer on Twitter.
+- Twitter: Although not as popular as other platforms, you can use sponsored tweets and affiliate links to make money on Twitter.

 Whatever platform you choose, make sure you’re following all their posting rules, especially any related to disclosing business relationships or sponsored content.
 You don’t want to lose your influencer status (or income) by failing to comply.

 7 Steps to Become a Social Media Influencer

 While becoming a top social media influencer isn’t easy, launching your social media influencer business is pretty simple.